ArtBlocks/artblocks-docs/README.md

 Note: If you don't have "Ropsten ETH" ask a mod or previous artist, we'll send you some to play with.
 Or if you don't feel like waiting, request some from the faucet: [https://faucet.dimensions.network/](https://faucet.dimensions.network/).

 ### Interacting with your Project
 If you made it this far, we have probably requested a project name and an ethereum address from you.
 This is the address you will use on mainnet and on Ropsten.
 So at this point change your network to Ropsten in MetaMask.
 On Ropsten, we'll practice uploading everything so that it all goes smooth on mainnet when the ETH is real.
-After loading the page and connecting your wallet, you should see a button labeled "Edit Priject".
+After loading the page and connecting your wallet, you should see a button labeled "Edit Project".
 A multi-tabbed form will pop up.
 You only need to focus on the following:

 #### Project
 This should all be self-explanatory.
-Just fill and sumbit each one separately.
+Just fill and submit each one separately.

 #### Token
 In this tab you'll set the price and max invocations for your project.
 If you're accepting ETH as payment you don't need to worry about "Updated Currency Information".
 Although you can specify any ERC20-compliant token if you choose.
 Just give someone a heads up that you wish to go down this route.